MrinalGawade/SQL_Melody-Metrics/README.md

 products, and opportunities for revenue growth.
 SQL queries can help customers identify popular genres, albums, and artists, as well as track sales over time.
 Use SQL to track inventory levels, identify popular products, and determine which items require restocking.
 SQL queries can also aid in inventory optimisation by identifying slow-moving products that may need to be discounted or removed from stock.

-Database and Tools
+Database and Tools:
-Postgre SQL
+1] Postgre SQL
-PgAdmin4
+2] PgAdmin4